pscricketlive/PSCricLive/PROGRESS.md

   only for v1

 ## Next Session Should Start With
-1. Confirm Android Studio installed
-2. Walk through creating the project step-by-step (detailed, zero-assumed-knowledge)
-3. Confirm first run works on founder's phone via USB
-4. Wire in theme files from `/android-src` (already drafted, see repo)
-5. Set up GitHub sharing from within Android Studio
-6. THEN start actual Phase 1 code: `data/model/` classes first (Match, Team, Player, etc.)
+1. Continue actual Phase 1 code: remaining `data/model/` classes , and other classes

 ## Session Log
 - **2026-07-08**: Full spec created and iterated — vision, two-device model, phased